-With regard to the decline in funding for policy research, Jim places the blame on Reagan years of supply-side economics that gave short-shrift to the very idea of society and social problems.
-Jim points a finger at the over-riding influence of neo-classical economics and cost-benefit analyses, but he also laments sociology's failure to develop a critique of marketization.
-This is surprising since sociology has been built on a critique of utilitarianism from Marx, Durkheim, and Weber to Parsons, Habermas, and Bourdieu.
-Indeed, if one pays attention to the last three decades of sociology, one of its persistent themes has been the critique of neoliberalism emanating from the bourgeoning field of economic sociology - critiques of Soviet and Chinese market transitions; the assault on labor and the rise of the precariat; the destruction of the environment, climate change and most recently global pandemics; the rule of finance capital, the rise of the penal state and mass incarceration.
+With regard to the decline in funding for policy research, House places the blame on Reagan years of supply-side economics that gave short-shrift to the very idea of society and social problems.
+House points a finger at the over-riding influence of neo-classical economics and cost-benefit analyses, but he also laments sociology's failure to develop a critique of marketization.
+This is surprising since sociology, from its beginning, has been built on a critique of utilitarianism from Marx, Durkheim, and Weber to Parsons, Habermas, and Bourdieu.
+Indeed, if one pays attention to the last three decades of sociology, one of its persistent themes has been the critique of neoliberalism emanating from the bourgeoning field of economic sociology, including critical accounts of the Soviet and Chinese market transitions; the assault on labor and the rise of the precariat; the destruction of the environment, climate change, and most recently global pandemics; the rule of finance capital; the rise of the penal state and mass incarceration.